department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have a disability that's related to your service (called a service-connected disability) **and** includes at least 1 of the following:
+You may be able to get disability benefits if you have a disability that's related to your service (called a service-connected disability) and includes at least 1 of the following:
-  - Loss, or permanent (long-lasting) loss of use, of 1 or both feet, **or**
+  - Loss, or permanent loss of use, of 1 or both feet, **or**
   - Loss, or permanent loss of use, of 1 or both hands, **or**
   - Permanent decreased vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye, **or**
   - A severe burn injury, **or**
-  - Amyotrophic lateral sclerosis (ALS) (a disease that affects the nerve cells in your brain and spinal cord and leads to loss of muscle control that gets worse over time), **or**
+  - Amyotrophic lateral sclerosis (ALS), **or**
-  - Ankylosis (a stiffness or locking of a joint caused by bones fusing together) in 1 or both knees or hips (**Note:** This qualifies you for an adaptive-equipment grant only)
+  - Ankylosis in 1 or both knees or hips (**Note:** This qualifies you for an adaptive-equipment grant only)

 ### Who's covered?